Nextiva and Vonage are popular VoIP service providers, each offering comprehensive features and competitive pricing.

 Its simplistic design makes it easy to locate the functionality you need at a glance.

 Vonage makes sense for your business if:

-Vonage is also a good option for companies who already utilize a number of communication platforms or CRM systems and are looking to integrate those systems into their Vonage package.
+Vonage is also a good option for companies that already utilize many communication platforms or CRM systems and are looking to integrate those systems into their Vonage package.

-Nextiva makes sense for your business if:
+Nextiva is best for your business if:

-So which one should you choose?
+So, which business VoIP should you choose?